Vaccine

 • Haemophilus influenzae

 The CDC does not have special vaccination recommendations for people with hearing loss.
-Vaccination schedules for people with hearing loss are the same as for those without, based on age and health conditions.
+Schedules are the same as for those without hearing loss, based on age and health conditions.

 • Children younger than 2 years with cochlear implants: Should receive PCV13 or PCV15 as per the Childhood Immunization Schedule.